 The Sukhumvit Road runs all the way to the border with Cambodia, the section of the road which is popular with foreign visitors in the very start of the road in the modern part of Bangkok.
-All concrete buildings and busy streets, but with the city’s best range of bars, restaurants and clubs.
-Moderately expensive as an area to stay in.
-On certain streets there is very visible sex industry but that can be easily avoided all the bars and the clubs of this kind are confined to Soi 4 and Soi 21 (‘soi’ means side street in Thai and they are all given numbers).
-I like the Manhattan Hotel on soi 15 as it is great value for money.
+This part of Bangkok is filled with concrete buildings and busy streets, but with the city’s best range of bars, restaurants and clubs.
+The Sulhumvit Road is a moderately expensive area to stay in.
+On certain streets there is a very visible sex industry but that can be easily avoided as all the bars and the clubs of this kind are confined to Soi 4 and Soi 21 (‘soi’ means side street in Thai and they are all given numbers).
+I like the Manhattan Hotel on soi 15 which is great value for money.

 An area taking in a collection of roads around the Silom Road.
 This area is famous the Patpong Night Market and being Bangkok’s financial district – all the big banks have their headquarters here.
-Cheaper than Sukhumvit, but not quite as flash.
+Cheaper than the Sukhumvit Road area, and not quite as flash.
 Plenty of good bars and restaurants.
 It’s a smart choice staying here because it is value for money and close to the river and temples.
-Downside can be the transport depending on where your hotel is.
+The downside can be the transport depending on where your hotel is.
 In theory there are lots of travel options, however, for some reason whenever I stay here I spend ages walking to and from any hotel I book.

 Khao San Road